Coins: 17,396

 • Better understand the true cost structure of using Solana.

-For most users, the practical takeaway is simple: periodically check for unclaimed SOL using tools like Sol Incinerator, especially if you've been active in the Solana ecosystem.
+For most users, the practical takeaway is simple: periodically check for unclaimed SOL using tools like Unclaimed SOL, especially if you've been active in the Solana ecosystem.
 Those small rent deposits can add up, and there's no reason to leave your SOL locked away when it could be in your active balance.

 This article is provided for educational and informational purposes only.
 It does not constitute financial, investment, trading, or other advice.
 Cryptocurrency investments carry significant risk, including the potential loss of principal.
 Always conduct your own research and consult with qualified financial professionals before making investment decisions.
 The information in this article is current as of the publication date and may change as blockchain technology and protocols evolve.